benlansdell/ethome/README.md

 Tools for machine learning of animal behavior.

-This library interprets pose-tracking files (at present, from DLC or NWB formats) and behavior annotations (at present, from BORIS and NWB formats) to help train a behavior classifier, interpolate data and other common analysis tasks.
+This library interprets pose-tracking files (at present, from DLC, SLEAP or NWB formats) and behavior annotations (at present, from BORIS and NWB formats) to help train a behavior classifier, interpolate data and other common analysis tasks.

 ## Features